nco/pynco/README.md

 ## License

-nco.py makes use of the GPLv2 License, see LICENSE
+`pynco` makes use of the GPLv2 License, see LICENSE.txt.

 ---

 ## Other stuff

 * Author: Joe Hamman <jhamman1@uw.edu>
-* Requires: NCO version 4.x.x or newer, Python 2.6 or later
+* Requires: NCO version 4.2.x or newer, Python 2.6 or later
 * Optional: scipy or Python netCDF4
 * License:  Copyright 2015 by Joe Hamman.
 Released under GPLv2 license.
 See the LICENSE file included in the distribution.